 - "I feel like it would be best if we ended our relationship."

-- "I have not been feeling fully satisfied in this relationship and think it would be best if we broke up."
+- "I haven't been feeling fully satisfied in this relationship and think it would be best if we broke up."

 - "After some thought, I think we should end our relationship."